xigh/rust-http-server-boilerplate/README.md

 * Warp
 * Tide

-All theses crates are mindblowing and **strongly** recommand to use them.
+All theses crates are *mindblowing* and I **strongly** recommand to use them.
 But this code is both for learning purpose and the felling of having fine grained control on the functionnalities.

 ## Specs